 I gave myself a simple challenge of designing a to-do list app for a mobile device.

-I did no preparation beforehand (not recommended) and don't consider it "finished," but it still captures the process in action.
+I did no preparation beforehand (not recommended) and don't consider it "complete," yet it still captures the process in action.

 Here are a few snapshots from the video that show the progression: